UTEP-CS-1/website/staging_labs/clab2/spec.md

 ![](pixels.png)

-In an image each pixel has x and y coordinates in the image.
+In an image, each pixel has x and y coordinates.
 The origin (0,0) is at the upper-left corner. y increases going down, x increases going right.
-This coordinate system in the following code we'll be using to work with images using java will be read an image into a 2D array.
+By establishing this coordinate system, we can now work with images in Java using 2D arrays.

 ![](coord.png)